High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer: Abstract

 \section{Abstract}

 Ancient murals are valuable cultural artifacts, but many have suffered severe degradation due to environmental exposure, material aging, and human activity.
-Restoring these artworks is challenging because it requires both reconstructing large missing structures and strictly preserving authentic, undamaged regions.
-This paper presents the Hybrid Mask-Aware Transformer (HMAT), a unified framework for high-fidelity mural restoration.
-HMAT integrates Mask-Aware Dynamic Filtering for robust local texture modeling with a Transformer bottleneck for long-range structural inference.
-To further address the diverse morphology of degradation, we introduce a mask-conditional style fusion module that dynamically guides the generative process.
-In addition, a Teacher-Forcing Decoder with hard-gated skip connections is designed to enforce fidelity in valid regions and focus reconstruction on missing areas.
+Restoring these artworks is challenging because it requires both reconstructing large missing structures and preserving authentic, undamaged regions.
+We present the Hybrid Mask-Aware Transformer (HMAT), a unified framework for high-fidelity mural restoration that addresses both structural completion and authentic-region preservation.
+HMAT integrates Mask-Aware Dynamic Filtering for robust local texture modeling with a Transformer bottleneck for long-range structural inference, enabling recovery of continuous line patterns and coherent mural structures under irregular damage.
+To handle diverse degradation morphologies, we introduce a mask-conditional style fusion module that adapts the generative process according to the shape and extent of missing regions.
+We also propose a fidelity-oriented training objective that combines hole-normalized reconstruction, discriminator feature matching, and high-receptive-field perceptual supervision to improve damaged-region fidelity, texture consistency, and boundary quality.
+In addition, we analyze a Teacher-Forcing Decoder with hard-gated skip connections as a feature-space boundary-conditioning strategy.
+Experiments show that HMAT matches or outperforms representative convolutional, transformer-based, and edge-guided inpainting baselines, with especially strong gains in perceptual realism and severe-mask settings.
+Ablation studies further identify the proposed objective, MADF-based mask-aware encoding, and mask-conditioned synthesis as the main contributors to restoration quality.
+These results demonstrate that HMAT provides an effective and competitive solution for cultural heritage mural restoration.

-We evaluate HMAT on the DHMural dataset and a curated Nine-Colored Deer dataset under varying degradation levels.
-Experimental results demonstrate that the proposed method achieves competitive performance compared to state-of-the-art approaches, while producing more structurally coherent and visually faithful restorations.
-These findings suggest that HMAT provides an effective solution for the digital restoration of cultural heritage murals.

-\keywords{Mural Restoration \and Image Inpainting \and Transformer.}
+\keywords{Mural Restoration \and Image Inpainting \and Transformer}